So Happy It Hurts: Tour

-Reception
+Critical reception

 So Happy It Hurts received critical acclaim.
 Cryptic Rock who awarded it 5/5, claiming it "is a must have for anyone who considers them a fan of Rock-n-Roll".

-Emma Harrison of Clash stating that the album "Bryan's 15th album is universally positive and is chock full of uplifting songs that will make even stern smiles smile."
+Emma Harrison of Clash stating that the album "is universally positive and is chock full of uplifting songs that will make even stern smiles smile."

 Neil Jeffries of Louder wrote: "For four decades, Bryan Adams has been the master of boy-next-door, chorus-led radio-friendly rock.
-He has occasionally deviated from that path, but just when you think that might mean he’s acting his age (now 62) he’ll snap back into the groove – as he’s done here."
+He has occasionally deviated from that path, but just when you think that might mean he's acting his age (now 62) he'll snap back into the groove—as he's done here."

 Michael Gallucci of Ultimate Classic Rock wrote: "There are plenty of big guitar riffs and standard rock fare on So Happy It Hurts, which at times sounds like a throwback to Adams' '80s heyday, along with a few modern touches to place things in the 21st century.
-It's not an uneasy mix – Adams and co-producer Robert John "Mutt" Lange hone the dozen songs to their sharpest edges..."
+It's not an uneasy mix—Adams and co-producer Robert John "Mutt" Lange hone the dozen songs to their sharpest edges..."

-Sam Richards of Riff Magazine wrote: "Listen to the catchy title song of Bryan Adams’ new album, So Happy It Hurts, and it’s almost like the late ‘80s never left us, and the oppression of COVID-19 never existed.
-That’s much of the point of this and the 11 other new songs here.
+Sam Richards of Riff magazine wrote: "Listen to the catchy title song of Bryan Adams' new album, So Happy It Hurts, and it's almost like the late '80s never left us, and the oppression of COVID-19 never existed.
+That's much of the point of this and the 11 other new songs here.
 Of course, the muscular electric rhythm guitars and generally sunny lyrics take us back to a happier time..."